 Jan 23: Gonzalo Higuain loaned from Juventus

 We needed a striker prior to January more than any other position player.
-Many news sources have been quick to point out how this has affected our performance – you can read more here and see for yourself that the drama isn’t over yet.
+Many news sources have been quick to point out how this has affected our performance.

 Sarri responded by getting Higuain from Juventus in a loan deal set to expire this summer.
 We also have an option to buy him for £31.3m.